egorxe/openglory/README.md

 ## Performance

 Currently OpenGlory performance is quite low.
-Maximum Quake demo sequence performance which was achieved is ~15 FPS on average.
-This was achieved on Alinx AXKU040 board with NaxRiscV soft CPU running at 175 MHz.
+Maximum 640x480 Quake demo sequence performance which was achieved is ~15 FPS on average.
+This was achieved on Alinx AXKU040 board with NaxRiscv soft CPU running at 175 MHz.
 OpenGlory bus frequency was also 175 MHz and rasterizer frequency was 100 MHz.
 Configuration with 8-way rasterizer containing 2 barycentric calculation units per way was used (XCKU040 FPGA LUT utilization ~85%).

-It is possible to fit minimal OpenGlory configuration into 83K LUT4 ECP5 FPGA (tested on Radiona ULX3S board with LFE5U-85F) but performance is obviously very low.
+It is possible to fit minimal OpenGlory configuration into 83K LUT4 Lattice ECP5 FPGA (tested on Radiona ULX3S board with LFE5U-85F) but performance is obviously very low.

 ## Demo

-Quake running at ~15 FPS on NaxRiscV:
+Quake running at ~15 FPS on NaxRiscv:

 ![](https://github.com/egorxe/openglory/blob/main/doc/quake.gif)